Tree planting at Foxbury

 These species were chosen as they complement the surrounding native woodland in the area and will ensure that Foxbury has a sustainable future.
 Income provided by woodland product and log sales will help fund our continuing heathland conservation work.

 The 18,000 trees were planted by the New Forest’s conservation volunteer group, local people, community groups and schools.
 We're so pleased to see so many trees planted and growing strong.
 These trees will now be maintained by our fantastic volunteer team who will change tree guards, re-stake, clear weeds and mulch at regular intervals throughout the year.

 English oak is probably the most beneficial tree to native wildlife we have, supporting thousands of species, including insects, birds and mammals.

-Alder will be planted in the wetter areas, an environment it prefers.
+Alder has been planted in the wetter areas, an environment it prefers.

-Sweet chestnut, although only “recently native”, will provide a useful wood crop and should be more resistant to future climate change and disease than other native species.
+Sweet chestnut, although only “recently native”, provides a useful wood crop and should be more resistant to future climate change and disease than other native species.

-Planting will take place in areas shown to have been ancient woodlands previously.
+Planting took place in areas shown to have been ancient woodlands previously.
 This can be identified by the presence of large numbers of ancient woodland indicator species growing, for example, dog mercury, bluebells and wood avens.

-" By planting a tree in Foxbury local communities can contribute to something long term and also return to Foxbury to re-visit the trees they planted in a woodland that will benefit local wildlife for 100’s of years to come.
-We hope to create a legacy in Foxbury through tree planting, so that local people will become ambassadors for the site and help us sustainably manage our community woodlands for the future. "
+" By planting trees in Foxbury local communities have contributed to something long term - they will be able to return to Foxbury to re-visit the trees they planted, in a woodland that will benefit local wildlife for hundreds of years to come. "

-Much of the funding for the trees comes from the Heritage Lottery Fund, as part of the New Forests ‘Our Past, Our Future’ project, led by the New Forest National Park Authority.
+Much of the funding for this planting came from the Heritage Lottery Fund, as part of the New Forests ‘Our Past, Our Future’ project, led by the New Forest National Park Authority.